RHL120/rhstatus/README.md

 by spaces.
 After sneding the command send a newline.
 After that you should recive either an error or a success message.
 ## Compatibility
-I am a linux user so rhstatus only works on linux and it was only tested on arch
+I have tested this on Linux and OpenBSD